aruintelligence/aml-core/README.md

   engram clarityCard {

     value:
-      "This element renders because it restores more than it consumes."
+      "This element restores more than it consumes."

     purpose:
       "demonstrate EthicalRenderGate"